-Hands up if you run for cake?
-Got to be honest – it’s my favourite part of ultra training.
+Hands up if you run for cake, or to just indulge in the odd treat?
+Got to be honest – it’s my favourite part of training.
 Don’t get me wrong, I love the beautiful views, the stunning countryside, the endorphins and that after exercise feeling of having accomplished something.
-I like cake more though!
-You’ve got to replace those lost calories, right?
+I like cake too though!
+And you have to replace those lost calories, right?
 Who doesn’t work out how many calories they’ve burnt after a run?
 Just me then?
 I do say this tongue in cheek.
 I don’t devour everything in sight but I do love cake.
 This got me to thinking that it might be good to answer the question “how much cake can I eat after running?”

 How Many Calories Does Running Burn?